-Tomasino, Simon and Hendricks hand out gently used children's books in conjunction with Reading Month on March 10 at Meijer on Telegraph Road..
+Tomasino, Simon and Hendricks hand out gently used children's books in conjunction with Reading Month on March 10 at Meijer on Telegraph Road.

-SOUTHFIELD — The Police Department is halfway through the four dates of its Badges & Books initiative, and so far it has given out approximately 300 gently used books and 85 new gunlocks to community members.
+SOUTHFIELD — The Police Department is nearly through its annual Badges & Books initiative, and so far it has given out approximately 325 gently used books and 120 new gunlocks to community members.

 Badges & Books is a giveaway put on each year by the Southfield Police Department as a way to celebrate Reading Month in March.
 The Southfield Police Department, in partnership with the Southfield Public Library, Friends of the Southfield Public Library and Meijer, has done the giveaway for approximately six years.
 It takes place at the Meijer at 12 Mile and Telegraph roads.

 With every book given away, recipients also were given a sticker depicting a Southfield police badge.
+The books were provided by the Southfield Public Library, and the gunlocks were provided by the Southfield Veterans’ Commission.

 Sgt.
 Lawrence Tomasino said the event is a way to engage with the community.
 He said people have often struck up conversations with officers at the giveaways.